System FR as Foundations for Stainless: A Bidirectional Type-Checking Algorithm

 \subsubsection{Lexicographic Orderings}

 Functions whose termination arguments require lexicographic orderings can be encoded by using two levels of recursions, which is a known technique that shows expressive power of System T \cite[Section 7.3.2]{ProofsAndTypesBook}.
-We review how this encoding works in our system in Appendix~\ref{app:lexicographic} and show an example of Ackerman's function and its simple lexicographic measure.
+We review how this encoding works in our system in \iftoggle{arxiv}{Appendix~\ref{app:lexicographic}}{the long version of our paper~\citep{SystemFRLongVersion}} and show an example of Ackerman's function and its simple lexicographic measure.
 In our implementation, we support lexicographic measures directly.